Sections in the Analysis Phase

 Job List

-A job list is a compilation of all job titles associated with the system.
-Jobs are collection of tasks and responsibilities.
+A job list is a compilation of all job titles associated within the system.
+Jobs are collections of tasks and responsibilities.
 A job is generally associated with the worker's title.
 Secretary, welder, and bookkeeper are jobs.
 A job consists of responsibilities, duties, and tasks that are defined and can be accomplished, measured, and rated.
 It is used as an employment tool for classifying work and for selecting employees.

 Job Description